 Dr. Sandra Garrido

 Sandra holds a PhD in Music from the University of New South Wales.
-She teaches Music Psychology at the University of New South Wales and also works as a researcher for the University of Western Australia.
+She teaches Music Psychology at the University of New South Wales and also works as a researcher for the University of Melbourne.
 She has a Bachelor of Arts (Distinction) from the University of Southern Queensland with majors in music and psychology and has been teaching piano for nearly 20 years.
 She studied piano under Lyall Duke from the Sydney Conservatorium of Music.
-Violin is her second instrument, and she has performed with several orchestras around Sydney including the Strathfield Symphony Orchestra, Beecroft Orchestra, and Orpheus Strings in the Blue Mountains.
+Violin is her second instrument, and she has performed with several orchestras around Sydney including the Strathfield Symphony Orchestra, Penrith Symphony Orchestra, Beecroft Orchestra, and Orpheus Strings in the Blue Mountains.
 She particularly enjoys teaching pre-schoolers and adult beginners.

 Serviana completed her Masters of Music in piano performance at the Wesley Institute in Sydney.
 Her Bachelor’s degree with a major in music education was obtained at the University of Pelita Harapan in Indonesia.
 She has extensive experience in teaching and performing and also has an interest in singing, having participated in several choirs.
 She has experience with both the AMEB and the Associated Board of Royal Schools of Music.
 Serviana has been teaching at YMGP Music School for several years and has a particular interest in helping advanced students.
 Her students from beginners to diploma level have obtained excellent results in both piano performance and theory.